makrai/notes/bostan18-text-emo-corpora.md

     * ie EmoInt and CrowdFlower are the most similar to TEC
     * exception of SSEC, which is the most dissimilar to the other tweet dsets
   * DailyDialogs is more similar to the tweets than to ISEAR and Blogs
-* The column All stands for the union of all datasets except the one that is being compared to
+* column `All` stands for
+  the union of all datasets except the one that is being compared to
   * the most dissimilar is
     * AffectiveText
       * a small dataset compared to the tweet-based corpora